jgrafton/svlug_kvm/README.md

-Using QEMU & Kekrnel Virtual Machine (KVM) on CentOS 7
+Using QEMU & Kernel Virtual Machine (KVM) on CentOS 7
 =====================================================